Fairfax to acquire QBE's Ukranian insurance operations

 "This is a terrific opportunity for us to expand our operations in the region and continue to build Fairfax Eastern Europe's profitable businesses over the long-term," Watsa said in a statement.

-Watsa is well known for betting on a turnaround in embattled smartphone pioneer BlackBerry Ltd (BB.TO) (BBRY.O), as well as investments in banks that were struggling in Greece and Ireland.
+Watsa is well known for betting on a turnaround in embattled smartphone pioneer BlackBerry Ltd , as well as investments in banks that were struggling in Greece and Ireland.